Chapter 2: The Middle and the Mess#

 # if both groups average above 230 mg/dL, the difference matters less

-# than both groups being above the "borderline high" threshold.
+# than the fact that BOTH groups are approaching the "borderline high"

 Key Terms#